How to Source Wholesale Golf Apparel from China

 • Export readiness (packing standards, documentation, shipping coordination)

-Red flags are usually simple: vague answers on fabric and tolerances, no real evidence of golf production, constantly changing contacts, or timelines that sound “too easy” without any explanation.
+Red flags are usually simple: vague answers on fabric and tolerances, no evidence of golf production, constantly changing contacts, or timelines that sound “too easy” without any explanation.

 This is where the difference shows between a random contact and a true wholesale golf apparel supplier that can support repeat orders.